 Start by selecting metrics that align with your broader business aims.
 Common examples include:

-• Cost Per Lead (CPL): Calculate by dividing total marketing spend by the number of qualified leads acquired.
+- Cost Per Lead (CPL): Calculated by dividing total marketing spend by the number of qualified leads acquired.

 Aligning Goals with Resources